-New England Patriots vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51
+New England Patriots Vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51

 This is obviously something that’s easier said than done.
 To have a chance, he’s going to have to get a huge performance out of No. 1 cornerback Malcolm Butler.

-NFL.com‘s Dan Hanzus unearthed an old tweet of Butler’s from 2012 in which he proclaimed:
+NFL‘s Dan Hanzus unearthed an old tweet of Butler’s from 2012 in which he proclaimed.

 I wanna check julio jones…lol……real talk doe..